profunktor/neutron/docs/src/paradox/reference/Reader.md

   Reader.make(pulsar, topic, opts)
 ```

-It is the responsibility of the application to know the specific `MessageId`.
+It is the responsibility of the application to know the specific `MessageId`, which internally represents a Ledger ID, Entry ID, and Partition ID.